finos/common-domain-model/documentation/source/documentation.rst

 Initial focus of CDM on ISDA documentation:

 The ISDA Master Agreement is an internationally recognised document which is used to provide certain legal and credit protection for parties who enter into OTC derivatives.
 Parties that execute agreements for OTC derivatives are expected to have bi-lateral Master Agreements with each other that cover an agreed range of transactions.
-Accordingly in the CDM each transaction can be associated with a single master agreement, and a single master agreement can be associated with multiple transaction.
+Accordingly in the CDM each transaction can be associated with a single master agreement, and a single master agreement can be associated with multiple transactions.

 In addition to the Master Agreement are sets of credit support documentation which parties may enter into as part of Master Agreement to contain the terms on which they will exchange collateral for their OTC derivatives.
+Collateral provides protection to a party against the risk that its counterparty defaults and fails to pay the amount that it owes on default.
+The risk of loss in this scenario is for the current cost of replacing the defaulted transactions (for which margin is called “variation margin”) and the risk of further loss before the default can be closed out (called “initial margin” or “independent amount”).

 The collateral provides protection to a party against the risk that its counterparty defaults and fails to pay the amount that it owes on default.
 This risk is typically of two types, current exposure and potential future exposure.
 Current exposure is the current replacement value of the transactions, i.e. the net amount a party would have to pay to replace those transactions in the market.
 Collateral for this amount is called variation margin.
 Potential future exposure is the amount by which the replacement value could increase in future over a given time horizon.
 Collateral for this amount is called initial margin.
 Collateral can be provided in the form of cash, securities, or other agreed assets, and is typically posted from one party to other, or to a third party custodian.

 There are several different types of ISDA credit support document, reflecting variation and initial margin, regulatory requirements and terms for legal relationships under different legal jurisdictions.
 The key components of the suite of credit support documents are summarized below:

 * **Credit Support Annexes (CSAs)** exist in New York, English, Irish, French and Japanese law forms.
 They define the terms for the provision of collateral by the parties in derivatives transactions, and in some cases they are specialized for initial margin or variation margin.
-* **Credit Support Deed CSD** is cert similar to a CSA, except that it is used to create specific type of legal rights over the collateral under English and Irish law, which requires a specific type of legal agreement (a deed).
+* **Credit Support Deed CSD (CSD)** is very similar to a CSA, except that it is used to create specific types of legal rights over the collateral under English and Irish law, which requires a specific type of legal agreement (a deed).
-* **The Collateral Transfer Agreement and Security Agreement** together define a collateral arrangement where the collateral is posted to a custodian account for use in complying with initial margin requirements.
-These agreements allow parties to apply one governing law to the mechanical aspects of the collateral relationship and a different governing law to the grant and enforcement of security over the custodian account, allowing for more flexible combinations of law to apply (compared to the CSA and CSD) where the parties and their custodians are in different jurisdictions.
+* **The Collateral Transfer Agreement and Security Agreement (CTA and SA)** together define a collateral arrangement where initial margin is posted to a custodian account for use in complying with initial margin requirements.
+The CTA/SA offers additional flexibility by allowing parties to apply one governing law to the mechanical aspects of the collateral relationship (the CTA) and a different governing law to the grant and enforcement of security over the custodian account (the SA).

 It is within these types of agreements that the CDM legal agreement model has been initially deployed, and for which you will find examples and references to below, as the legal agreement model is explained.